 even though they asked us to go away

-You've just discovered the only LIVE Dinosaur Reserve and Theme Park on the entire planet!
+You've just discovered the only LIVE Dinosaur reserve and theme park on the entire planet!
+What can you expect to find

-We are so detailed and exacting in the presentation of natural Cretaceous Period conditions that our scientists have gone
+So detailed and exact in the presentation of natural Cretaceous Period conditions, our scientists have gone to great lengths

 Educational?
 Nope.
 Fun?
 Nah.
 Good value for the money?
 No way.